PrernamishraNYU/FinalProject-IDLS/README.md

 GANs are used to predict stock data too where Amazon data is taken from an API as Generator and CNNs are used as discriminator.

+Natural Language Processing(NLP) will also be used in this project to analyze the influence of News on stock prices.

 Accurately predicting the stock markets is a complex task as there are millions of events and pre-conditions for a particilar stock to move in a particular direction.
 So we need to be able to capture as many of these pre-conditions as possible.
 We also need make several important assumptions: 1) markets are not 100% random, 2) history repeats, 3) markets follow people's rational behavior, and 4) the markets are 'perfect'.